attrill20/FPLFixtureCalendar/README.md

 ## Current To-Do List

-- Add a search bar / drop down to filter fixtures
-- Add home and away display
 - Add a header for the site
 - Add extra pages through React Router
 - Fix favicon

 - Create a proper server to allow data to be displayed on the deployed version
-- Colour code fixture difficulty
-- Reorder table based on fixture difficulty (create own algorithm?)
+- Reorder table based on fixture difficulty (create own ranking - 1-5 not flexible enough)
 - Fix issue over blank / double GWs (may need to define each GW first)
 - Check that only upcoming fixtures display
+- Option to sort by team name / FDR in asc / desc

 - Add testing
 - Ensure accessibility